OctoPrint/plugins.octoprint.org/_plugins/AutoLogout.md

 id: AutoLogout
 title: AutoLogout
-description: Plugin starts a countdown timer after login and if the timer is count to zero, the user is automatically logged out.
+description: Plugin logs out the user if there is some time of inactvity or after a print job is finished.

 author: Olli
 license: AGPLv3